-This course will be an introduction to the people and culture of Latin America, including middle and south America andthe Caribbean.
-We will explore the diverse pre-Columbian socieites of the region, including their intellectual acheivments, politcal organization and material contributions to world culture.
+This course will be an introduction to the people and culture of Latin America, including middle and South America and the Caribbean.
+We will explore the diverse pre-Columbian socieites of the region, including their intellectual achievements, politcal organization and material contributions to world culture.
 Aspects of early European contact and conquest will also be explored as well as the cultures and legacies of colonail societies.
-We will also investigate pattersn of historical and economic development.
+We will also investigate patterns of historical and economic developmen.
 Particular attention will be paid to issues of race, ethnicity, gender and class in Latin America

 Music of the Peoples and Culture f the Caribbean Area

-Idigenous peoples, family life, music, religion and economy
+Indigenous peoples, family life, music, religion and economy.